-Washington, D.C., February 18, 2019 – The Association of American Veterinary Medical Colleges (AAVMC) has named Dr. Kenita S. Rogers from the Texas A&M University (TAMU) College of Veterinary Medicine and Biomedical Sciences as the recipient of the 2019 Iverson Bell Award.
+Washington, D.C., February 18, 2019 – The American Association of Veterinary Medical Colleges (AAVMC) has named Dr. Kenita S. Rogers from the Texas A&M University (TAMU) College of Veterinary Medicine and Biomedical Sciences as the recipient of the 2019 Iverson Bell Award.

 The award is presented in recognition of outstanding leadership and contributions in promoting opportunities for under-represented minorities in veterinary medical education.